eisental/RedstoneChips/circuitdocs/Print.md

 title: print
 ---

-Prints the data pins (inputs 1 and above) as text on a sign block when the clock pin (input 0) is set to high.
+Prints data on signs.
+Can print its data pins as text on a sign block when the clock pin (input 0) is set to high.
-Any wall sign, attached to an interface block will be updated.
+Any sign attached to an interface block will be updated.
+Signs must be attached before activating the chip and breaking any will cause the circuit to deactivate.

-The first sign argument sets the way the data is printed to the sign.
+The first sign argument sets the way the data from the chip's inputs is printed to the sign.
 * num - prints input bits as unsigned integer.
+This is the default data type.
 * signed - prints input bits as signed integer.
 * unsigned - same as 'num'
 * ascii - prints an ascii character based on the integer value of the input bits.